Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

-One major component of the analysis of Algorithm~\ref{alg:generalized-short-path} is determining an upper bound on $b$ for which the spectral gap of the short-path Hamiltonian $H_b$ is still large, i.e., $\Omega \left( \frac{1}{\poly (n)} \right)$.
+One major component of the analysis of Algorithm~\ref{alg:generalized-short-path} is determining an upper bound on $b$ for which the spectral gap of the short path Hamiltonian $H_b$ is still large, i.e., $\Omega \left( \frac{1}{\poly (n)} \right)$.
 This upper bound serves as a proxy for how large the ``short jump'' is.
-A second major component is determining the increased overlap with the optimal solution provided by the short-jump.
-To do so, we rely on the definition of $\Delta_{P}$ stability, which we restate below. \begin{definition}[$\Delta_P$ stability] Let $\Mcal = (\Xcal, P, \pi)$ be a Markov chain.
-We say that the cost Hamiltonian $H$ is $\Delta_P(\eta)$ stable under $\Mcal$ if

-where $h_{\eta}(x) := g_{\eta}(\frac{x}{\lvert E^*\rvert})$. \end{definition} If the short jump can be accomplished efficiently, then $\Delta_P$ stability captures whether the short path approach provides a super-Grover runtime.
+A second major component is determining the increased overlap with the optimal solution provided by the short jump.
+To do so, we rely on the definition of $\Delta_{P}$ stability (Definition \ref{defn:delta-p}).
+If the short jump can be accomplished efficiently for some constant $b$, then $\Delta_P$ stability captures whether the short path approach provides a super-Grover runtime.
 This condition also has an intuitive interpretation.
 If we consider the optimization landscape defined by $\Mcal$, $H$ and a well (controlled by $\eta$) around the global minimum with energy $E^*$, then we do not want the energy to increase too much when moving within and around the well.
-Specifically, for a super-Grover runtime it should hold that $\Theta\left(\frac{\lvert E^*\rvert}{\ln(1/\pi(E^*))}\right)$, where $\pi$ is the stationary distribution of $\Mcal$.
+Specifically, for a super-Grover runtime it should hold that $\Delta_{P}(\eta) = \Theta\left(\frac{\lvert E^*\rvert}{\ln(1/\pi(E^*))}\right)$ for some $\eta$, where $\pi$ is the stationary distribution of $\Mcal$.
 It is worth remarking that if $\eta = 0$, we recover the quantum unstructured search algorithm.
+When the explicit value of $\eta$ such that Definition \ref{defn:delta-p} holds is not important, we will simply denote $\Delta_P(\eta)$ as $\Delta_{P}$.

-It turns out that any upper bound on $\Delta_P(\eta)$ suffices when bounding the runtime.
-For example, it is a simple consequence of Jensen's inequality that we can take $\Delta_P(\eta)$ to be $\sqrt{\lVert \psi \rVert_{P}}$ with $\psi = H$.
-A key technical contribution of this work is to reduce the conditions for determining whether a super-Grover runtime is possible to determining the log-Sobolev constant $\omega$ and the $P$-pseudo Lipschitz norm $\lVert H \rVert_{P}$ (or $\Delta_P$) for cost Hamiltonian $H$.
+It turns out that any upper bound on $\Delta_P$ suffices when bounding the runtime.
+For example, it is a simple consequence of Jensen's inequality that we can take $\Delta_P$ to be $\sqrt{\lVert \psi \rVert_{P}}$ with $\psi = H$.
+A key technical contribution of this work is to reduce the conditions for determining whether a super-Grover runtime is possible to determining the log-Sobolev constant $\omega$, or Poincar\'e constant $\delta$, and the $P$-pseudo Lipschitz norm $\lVert H \rVert_{P}$ for cost Hamiltonian $H$.